 Michael Ryan a band member and a director of Club Arthur believes it is the location of beat clubs in cellars, rather than in the suburbs like the nicer rugby clubs, that has caused older people to be suspicious.

 Ryan has invited parents and the press to come to his club to experience first-hand what goes on there but his offer has not been taken up in great numbers.
 He is adamant the clubs are not evil, dangerous places.

 The band playing at Club Arthur in this report is Aesop's Fables.

 Those who attend beat clubs do so primarily because of the music, but also because they can wear the clothes they like in surroundings complimentary to their clothes.
-Boasting an exciting and carefree atmosphere, these clubs are different to the usual dance-halls.
+Boasting an exciting and carefree atmosphere, these clubs are different from the usual dance halls.